Representations of $\omega$-Lie Algebras and Tailed Derivations of Lie Algebras: Tailed derivations of Lie algebras

-Theorem \ref{mainthm4} indicates that the problem of finding all one-dimensional $\ome$-extensions of a Lie algebra $\g$ could be transformed into the calculation of all tailed derivations of $\g$.
-As a direct application, the following example illustrates how to determine all one-dimensional $\ome$-extensions of the three-dimensional simple Lie algebra $\sll_{2}(\C)$.
+Theorem \ref{mainthm4} indicates that the problem of finding all one-dimensional $\omega$-extensions of a Lie algebra $\g$ could be transformed to calculate tailed derivations of $\g$.
+As a direct application, the following example illustrates how to determine all one-dimensional $\omega$-extensions of three-dimensional simple Lie algebra $\sll_{2}(\C)$.

 \begin{exam}{\rm Suppose that $\sll_{2}(\C)$ has a basis $\{e_{1},e_{2},e_{3}\}$ with $[e_{1},e_{2}]=-e_{1}, [e_{1},e_{3}]=2e_{2}$ and $[e_{2},e_{3}]=-e_{3}$.
 A tedious but direct calculation shows that $\Der(\sll_{2}(\C))=\TDer(\sll_{2}(\C))$ has dimension 3 and the element $D\in\Der(\sll_{2}(\C))$ is of the form: